stickgrinder/doctrine2-spark/README.markdown

 This Spark has been sponsored by [Agavee Team](http://www.agavee.com), written by Paolo Pustorino and Claudio Beatrice, follow @stickgrinder and @omissis tweets.

-Thanks to Joseph Wynn for his clear tutorial, and thanks to all that will find (and fix!) bugs, send me nice twits and offer me some beer&pizza! :)
+Thanks to Joseph Wynn for his clear tutorial, and thanks to all that will find (and fix!) bugs, send me nice tweets and offer me some beer&pizza! :)